bnmnetp/AuthorServer/README.md

-# Asynchronous Tasks with FastAPI and Celery

-Example of how to handle background processes with FastAPI, Celery, and Docker.
+# Author Server

+Give authors on Runestone Academy control of rebuilding and deploying their books.

+Using FastAPI, Celery, Redis, and docker to manage background tasks.
+Thanks to Michael Herman for the [excellent article](https://testdriven.io/blog/fastapi-and-celery/) that got me started on this project.

 ### Quick Start